-During Phrase work the dancers will learn how to incoporate all the information from the warmup to aid the dancer in the execution of more complicated sequences as well as continuing to control the use of breath which can help maintain a strong center from which one can explode.
+During phrase work, dancers will learn how to incorporate information from the warm-up to execute more complicated sequences, and attention will be paid to controlling the use of breath to maintain a strong center from which one can explode into the space.

 Composition and Rep / the individual and the group

 This workshop will focus on working with set movement material and learning how to maximize the use of it within the context of a solo or in group work.